 It’s your game and every pice of equipment counts.
-If your feet hurt I doubt your performance on the court will be as good at it as possible?
+If your feet hurt I doubt your performance on the court will be as good as it could be.
 The best tennis shoes make a much larger impact on your overall performance than most tennis players realize.

 We all know the importance of finding a good running shoe or bowling shoe as they have attributes that directly relate to their primary sport or function.

 Tennis shoes have an even more difficult set of criteria to meet and it’s hard to nail it down as shoe manufacturers don’t always stay true to their designs from year to year.

-This list of the best tennis shoes was created to provide insight into exactly what characteristics you should be looking for in a tennis shoe.
+This list of the best tennis shoes was created to provide insight into what characteristics these shoes provide and if any of them are the right shoe for you.

 Our Reviews Of The Best Tennis Shoes

 Asics is known in the shoe world, but they aren’t as well-known in the world of tennis.
-There are starting to be more players sponsored by them and thus we see more of their offering on tv.
-Asics makes high quality shoes and have good offerings for tennis as well.
+There are starting to be more players sponsored by them and thus we see more of their offerings on tv.
+Asics makes high quality shoes and have good options for tennis as well.

-With the Asics Gel-Challenger 12, you’re babying your feet and reducing strain with extensive cushioning.
+With the Asics Gel-Resolution 8, you’re babying your feet and reducing strain with extensive cushioning.

 This Asics shoe has a large range of shoe sizes: from a men’s 6 all the way up to a 15.
 If you have a large foot, you can sometimes find yourself out in the cold with a manufacturer not making your size.
 Not so with this model!